UK Skilled Worker Visa Changes and Immigration Rules for 2025

 Key Dates And Eligibility

-- Non-European Nationals: As of November 27, 2024, eligible non-European nationals can apply for an ETA for travel to or transit through the United Kingdom from January 8, 2025.
+- Non-European Nationals: From January 8, 2025, eligible non-European nationals needed an ETA for travel to or transit through the United Kingdom

-- European Nationals: Eligible European nationals can apply from March 5, 2025, and will need an ETA from April 2, 2025.
+- European Nationals: Eligible European nationals could apply from 5 March 2025, and needed an ETA from 2 April 2025.

-- Universal Requirement: From April 2025, all travellers to the United Kingdom (except British and Irish citizens) will need either an ETA or an eVisa.
+- Universal Requirement: Starting in April 2025, all travellers to the United Kingdom (except British and Irish nationals) need either an ETA or an eVisa.

 The ETA is not a visa and does not grant the right to live or work in the United Kingdom.
 The visitor visa rules still bind visitors, and they must comply with these regulations.
 Those needing to work in the United Kingdom must obtain the appropriate visa before travelling.